Design Tricks to Maximize a Small Kitchen

 A surface that can function as both a dinette table and a prep station is handy to have in a compact kitchen, but bulky stools or chairs can take up more space than they’re worth.

 Avoid tripping over splaying legs by choosing backless seats that can fully tuck under the counter and table so they aren’t in the way when not in use.

 One very effective way to make your kitchen feel bigger is to open up a partition wall to create a pass-through space.

 If you build a counter around the opening, even extending it a bit to the other side, you can cheat out the functional size of your kitchen a little bit by borrowing some space from the adjacent room.

 11. Get Mirrored Back-splashes

-Don’t have a wall you can open up to create a pass-through?
+Don’t you have a wall you can open up to create a pass-through?
 You can still create the look of one by using a mirror backsplash.
 The reflective surface gives the illusion of depth beyond your cabinets.